machal/cssmine-content/nastroje-efektivita-prevodu.md

 with an export option ([bohemiancoding.com/sketch](<http://bohemiancoding.com/sketch/>)).

-And finally there are tools which connect the world of graphic designers and coders.
+And finally, there are tools which connect the world of graphic designers and coders.
 Let's mention Avocode ([avocode.com](<http://avocode.com/>)) or Brackets by Adobe ([brackets.io](<http://brackets.io/>)).